 To begin, select the More... option under To a Server, then select Other Databases (ODBC).

-To use the driver directly, select the radio button next to Driver, select Senturus Analytics Connector from the list, then click Connect.
+Select the radio button next to Driver, select Senturus Analytics Connector (or a PostgreSQL driver) from the list, then click Connect.3

 Enter Analytics Connector server name or IP, Port number, User Name and Password.